What is Betaine Hydrochloric Acid?

 Do you want to know all about the importance of using Betaine Hydrochloride(HCL)?
 If you have studied chemistry in high school, you know all about hydrochloric acid – HCL.
 If you don’t remember or have a clue what it is– no worries here is the scoop:

-Small quantities of this very strong acid are present in our stomachs and is an important aid to digestion.
-This acid along with other important acids like pepsin, Amylase, and Triapsin act on food particles and break them down into smaller pieces for digestion.
+Small quantities of this very strong acid are present in our stomachs and are an important aid to digestion.
+This acid along with other important acids like pepsin, Amylase, and Triapsin act on food particles and breaks them down into smaller pieces for digestion.
 That is why often you may find yourself regurgitating food that tasted very sour and felt like a burning sensation.

 This is acid reflux and the sour taste is due to the HCL – hydrochloric Acid – which was used during digestion.

 If indeed after testing you suspect you are lacking HCl and continue to suffer from digestive problems, step up your natural healthy Himalayan, sea salt, or Celtic salt intake, or get the purest form of Betaine HCl (try it here)!

 However, make sure your symptoms are not those of someone suffering from GERD-Acid Reflux.

 So How Does Betaine Hydrochloride Work to Benefit You?